-• Help Baltimore’s revitalization
+• Support Baltimore’s revitalization.

 HOME Investment Partnerships Program